In terms of felony possession of marijuana, there are two instances in which you can be charged with a 3rd-degree felony.

 If the marijuana is packaged separately, and perhaps the officers find scales, baggies, cash, or any other drug paraphernalia; they may charge you with possession with intent to sell.

-The work of a South Florida criminal defense attorney comes into play during the early stages of a possession with intent to sell marijuana case.
+The work of a Miami-Dade County criminal defense attorney comes into play during the early stages of a possession with intent to sell marijuana case.
 That is because during this 21-day window of time while a prosecutor is reviewing the charges, an attorney may be able to convince them that the marijuana was intended for personal use.
 This can result in felony charges being reduced to misdemeanor charges at arraignment.

 If felony charges are filed, then many constitutional challenges may exist.
 Upon reviewing the evidence, your criminal defense attorney may determine that the police did not have legal grounds to search you.
 If that is the case, then a motion to suppress may result in the exclusion of the marijuana, which means that the State Attorney would be forced to drop the charges.